jrkerns/pylinac/docs/source/cheese.rst

 acquired in such a way that the couch and phantom are separated.
 If the phantom it sitting in such a way that it is directly touching the couch analysis will likely fail.
-If the phantom does not come with a support device that keeps it off the table, the phantom or phantom support device should be set on a low-density material such as foam blocks.
+If the phantom does not come with a support device that keeps it off the table, it should be set on a low-density material such as foam blocks.

 Running the Demo
 ----------------